rd--/jssc3/md/notes.md

 It should require an initial argument.
 Since programs are generally written in an "open" form, this value can be bound by the same mechanism that provides "play" and "draw" &etc.
-It needs to have a known name, perhaps "synth" or "sys:synth" in case there are others?
+It needs to have a known name, perhaps "scsynth" or "system:scsynth" in case there are others?

+## Local Buffers

+For local use, i.e. deno on localhost, there should be a way use local disk files for buffer loading.

 ## Pointer